chopdgd/somatic_variant_classification/README.md

 to the classifier, the Pickle filename, as well as any variants that were mislabeled by this newly trained model.

-This tool also provides arguments for creating many models iterativly.
-This is done by using a combination of the number of models to include in the Random forest, the depth of each tree in the forest, and weights for the positive and negative classes.
+This tool also provides arguments for creating many models iteratively.
+This is done by using a combination of a) the number of models to include in the Random forest, b) the depth of each tree in the forest, and c) weights for the positive and negative classes.

 For example, over 1,000 models can be generated with one command:
 ```console